 Now – on the other hand – the first three tracks on Sovran are just stellar!

 Heavy Lies The Crown, The Wretched Tide and Pale Tortured Blue are all cut from one stone.
 A Pale Tortured Blue stone, indeed.
-All flowing into each other making you drown in a sea of depression, wanting to invite the cold hand of death reaching for your warm, pumping heart.
+All flows into one another and makes you drown in a sea of depression.
+Wanting to invite the cold hand of death reaching for your warm, pumping heart.
 A Black Sabbath-ish delivery of tracks that will stick to you like acid glue.
 Okay, minus Ozzy’s whine, Heike taking over.
 More pleasant anyway, sorry Ozzy.
 You will actually find a weird Sabbath/Insomnium style mix, taking on a disturbing momentum of sorts.
 I like it.

-Then the record will lose some steam, gaining it back as of Dishearten, The Mariage of Attaris finally providing a fitting end to stuff.
-For this one they pulled out their Doomish stops, beautiful beastly conversation and all.
-Well done.
+Then the record loses some steam – and gains it back as of Dishearten.
+With The Mariage of Attaris finally providing a fitting end to stuff.
+For this one they pulled out their Doomish stops, a beautiful beastly conversation et al. Well done.
 One of the more remarkable, but surprisingly cheesy sound assemblies, is Rivers Between Us featuring Daniel Änghede (Crippled Black Phoenix, ISON, Hearts of Black Science, Astroqueen).